OpenKneeboard/OpenKneeboard/docs/troubleshooting/logs-and-traces.md

 2. Expand the 'Debugging Information' section
 3. Read and agree to the disclaimer
 4. Click 'Save all as...'
-5. Share the created zip either in a new thread the `#openkneeboard-help` Discord channel or new GitHub issue, along with a description of the problem.
+5. Share the created zip along with the latest log from the game either in a new thread the `#openkneeboard-help` Discord channel or new GitHub issue, along with a description of the problem.

 ![Screenshot highlighting where to click for steps 1-4 above](../screenshots/save-logs.png)

+Logs for DCS World are in `Saved Games\DCS\Logs` - include whichever is more recent, the `.log` file or a `.zip`; the folder in the saved games folder might be called `DCS.openbeta` or similar instead.
+For other games, search the game's forums for information.

-Normally, when you start OpenKneeboard does not matter; for log collection it does, as we want the OpenKneeboard log to contain the game's startup.
+Normally, the order in which you start OpenKneeboard and the game does not matter; for log collection it does, as we want the OpenKneeboard log to contain the game's startup.

 ## Standard Traces